DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/003/lesson.md

 ---

-**Note:** There are many ways to implement Agile.
-This is just one of them.

-# Task: HAS-GSWHAS-003
+# Task: GSWHAC-003

 ## Subtasks

 **Push your repo up to GitHub**

 **Deploy your site on Netlify**

 # Status: SELECTED FOR DEVELOPMENT

 By the end of this lesson, you will have:

-1. Uploaded your site onto GitHub
+1. Uploaded your site onto GitHub.
-2. Deployed your site onto Netlify
+2. Deployed your site onto Netlify.

 Things to remember: